Will The Cost of Legal Malpractice Insurance Increase Every Year?

 - Changes with the Law firm

-- Changes with the Industry
+- Changes in the Industry

 Let’s take a look at each of these so you can best control the cost of your legal malpractice insurance.